-- Head Start teaching staff is required to call within an hour of class if your child is absent if they did not know ahead of time of his / her absence.
-Please inform staff when your child will be absent. - If a child has multiple unexplained absences (such as two consecutive unexplained absences), Teaching Staff will conduct a home visit or make other direct contact with parents to find out why your child has been absent. - If your child's attendance is poor, Family Services Staff will also contact you to discuss ways to promote your child's regular attendance. - If we are unable to contact you and do not hear from you, your child may be transferred to the waiting list.
+- Absent or Tardy Head Start needs to ensure children are safe if they do not arrive at school.
+Inform your child's Teaching Staff as soon as possible if your child will be absent from school for any reason.
+If a child is UNEXPECTEDLY absent and a parent has NOT contacted Teaching Staff WITHIN ONE (1) HOUR OF THE START OF CLASS, Head Start is required to call and will attempt to contact the parent via all phone numbers on file to ensure the child's well-being. - If a child has multiple unexplained absences (such as two consecutive unexplained absences), Teaching Staff will conduct a home visit or make other direct contact with parents to find out why your child has been absent. - If your child's attendance falls below 85%, Family Services Staff will also contact you to discuss ways to promote your child's regular attendance. - If we are unable to contact you and do not hear from you, your child may be transferred to the waiting list.
 Head Start reserves the right to transfer children to the waiting list due to excessive and/or prolonged absence(s).
 Remember, other children are waiting to attend Head Start and space is limited. - If your address or telephone number changes, it is important that you inform your child's teacher and the Head Start Central Office.